Table of Contents

 Though, that said, Salomon have replaced the layers of fiberglass and resin in their skis with bamboo veneers and have adopted a process that allows boards to be reheated and recycled.
 Salomon has a published Restricted Substances List of chemicals they don’t use in their products, and they signed on to the bluesign® system in 2013, having voluntarily restricted or phased out using PFCs (perfluorinated chemicals) chemicals beyond the legal requirements.

 The company’s Environmental Management Policy helps Salomon to expand internal recycling, reduce energy and water consumption, increase the percentage of organic food in the canteen, and take other steps toward greater sustainability.
 The company is also one of the few in this industry to demonstrate any degree of gender equality, with a Gender Equality Index of 78/100.

-Highlight: Sustainably made skis and other outdoor sports gear from a company making every effort to produce eco-friendly products, if lacking in wider engagement with social responsibility.
+Highlights: Sustainably made skis and other outdoor sports gear from a company making every effort to produce eco-friendly products, if lacking in wider engagement with social responsibility.

 Mervin Manufacturing are based in Washington State and have been making sustainable skis, snowboards, skateboards, and surfboards right from the get-go.
 They might not take themselves too seriously (just check out their website), but they take the business of sustainability and quality craftsmanship very seriously.

 Mervin’s ski offerings are sold through their Lib Tech brand and are made with high performance, environmentally friendly materials and processes.
 They design and produce everything with care, minimizing waste and maximizing the potential for recycling and repurposing.
 Practically, this means they use organic, non-toxic glues and resins when creating their skis and boards, so that the product itself is safe and any sawdust or offcuts can be safely recycled or, in the case of the sawdust, sent to a composting partner to be turned into soil.